Nopal Prickly Pear Cactus Benefits

-The prickly pear cactus belongs to the Opuntia genus of cacti.
-People also refer to the prickly pear cactus as the nopal cactus.
-The nopal cactus’ paddles are called nopales and its reddish fruit or cactus pear is called the prickly pear or tuna.
+The nopal prickly pear cactus belongs to the Opuntia genus of cacti.
+People refer to this cactus as nopal cactus or prickly pear cactus.

 Learn more about alkaline foods on the Dr. Sebi Nutritional Guide »